tramitit/guides/en/austria/support_for_students.md

 ---
-title: "Support for Students"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
-description: "A detailed guide to assist students based on experiences shared in Austria and how to budget in Vienna"
+- Austria
+date: '2024-06-07'
+description: Navigate student life in Austria with scholarship info, budget tips, and advice on Viennese culture.
+Ideal for students in Vienna or planning to study there.
 draft: false
+meta_title: 'Studying in Austria Guide: Scholarships, Budgeting & Viennese Life'
+title: 'Studying in Austria Guide: Scholarships, Budgeting & Viennese Life'
-translationKey: "austria-support_for_students"
+translationKey: austria-support_for_students
 ---

 ## Description
 ### What is it?